BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

 For each model, the modellers compile the metadata for the model (model name, description, visibility) and for each of the geological layers (name, litho- or chrono-stratigraphic code attributed to that layer, drawing colour, layer order, binary grid file name).

-The colours used for each layer are the standard colours used in BGS digital geological mapping e.g. (BGS Geology 50k colours)[https://www.bgs.ac.uk/download/bgs-geology-50k-digmapgb-50-colours-look-up-table/].
+The colours used for each layer are the standard colours used in BGS digital geological mapping e.g. [BGS Geology 50k colours](https://www.bgs.ac.uk/download/bgs-geology-50k-digmapgb-50-colours-look-up-table/).

 The metadata is provided in an excel spreadsheet, validated and then stored in a relational database.

 ## Front end user interface

-Requests to the web service are assembled using widgets in the BGS GeoIndex viewer where a certain amount of validation of requests is performed, and restrictions on the length of sections and size of horizontal slices in order to avoid processing timeouts.
+Requests to the web service are assembled using widgets in the BGS GeoIndex viewer where a certain amount of validation of requests is performed, and restrictions on the length of sections and size of horizontal slices in order to limit back-end processing load.

 ## Back-end image generation